Pontypridd (UK Parliament constituency): Constituency profile

 One can think of the constituency as being divided between a 'suburban' district in the south and communities that grew in the industrial revolution to the north; the southern area, particularly between Church Village and Llantrisant, contains much new residential and light industrial development, and benefits from good transport links due to its proximity to the M4.
 This section has a growing population and is an important 'dormitory' for Cardiff.
 The northern parts, particularly Tonyrefail and the northern end of Pontypridd town consists of large sections of 19th century housing and suffered high unemployment in the 1980s as the old industries closed.
 However, in recent years, economic recovery has been firm, especially considered with neighbouring constituencies to the north.

 Members of Parliament

 Like many seats in South Wales, Pontypridd has been held by the Labour Party for over 100 years.
-In all the years since the Labour Party first took the seat in the 1922 by-election, its smallest majority has been the 2,785 (7.6%) by which it held the seat over the Liberal Democrats in 2010.
-Generally its majorities have been considerably higher.
+In all the years since the Labour Party first took the seat in the 1922 by-election, its smallest majority has been 2,785 (7.6%) by which it has held the seat over the Liberal Democrats in 2010.
+Generally, its majorities have been considerably higher.